c-wenlong/apac-google-solutions-challenge/README.md

-# Crowd Control: Tourism Density Mapper
+# AIDY: Tourism Density Mapper & Travel Companion

-Crowd Control is an innovative platform designed to help travelers, city planners, and tourism operators make smarter decisions by visualizing and managing crowd density at popular destinations.
+AIDY is an innovative platform designed to help travelers, city planners, and tourism operators make smarter decisions by visualizing and managing crowd density at popular destinations.

-## What is Crowd Control?
+## What is AIDY?
-Crowd Control leverages artificial intelligence to provide real-time and predictive insights into how crowded tourist spots are, helping users plan better trips and enjoy safer, more enjoyable experiences.
+AIDY leverages artificial intelligence to provide real-time and predictive insights into how crowded tourist spots are, helping users plan better trips and enjoy safer, more enjoyable experiences.
 The platform combines live crowd data, AI-powered chat guidance, and easy-to-use tools for both pre-trip planning and on-the-go decision making.

 ## Who is it for?
 - **Tourists & Travelers:** Plan your visits to attractions during less crowded times, get live updates, and receive personalized travel tips.